 She was also named the 2017 Horizon Award winner through Cassian Elwes, Christine Vachon and Lynette Howell – Taylor at the Sundance Film Festival and a recipient of the Adrienne Shelly Foundation grant and a directing fellow for Film Independent’s residency program Project Involve.

-Most recently, B.Monét was selected as one of the finalists in the Women in Film Mini Upfronts Program for her first feature film Q.U.E.E.N. and will be directing a commercial for LuMee in the coming month.
+Also, she was selected as one of the finalists in the Women in Film Mini Upfronts Program as well as a Sundance Women’s Financing Intensive Project Fellow for her first feature film Q.U.E.E.N.